kittykatattack/learningPixi/README.md

 Pixi can also wrap long lines of text.
 Set the text’s `wordWrap` style property to `true`, and then set `wordWrapWidth` to the maximum length in pixels, that the line of text should be.
-Use the `align` property to set the alignment for multi line text.
+Use the `align` property to set the alignment for multi-line text.
 ```
 message.setStyle({wordWrap: true, wordWrapWidth: 100, align: center});
 ```